alexandretalbert/alexandretalbert/ebanx_team.md

 ## Shelton
 ### Achievements
 - Leading CAPITEC initiative
--
+- Meta EG / NG

 ### Keep doing
 - Seeking for autonomy
 - Leading the Technical part of our integrations, but manageing stakeholders (visibility and etas)

 ### To improve
-- technical deep diving in out platform (understanding how it works)
+- Technical deep dive in out platform (understanding how it works)

 ### PDI
 To do